-A basic chia pudding recipe – try a new flavor for every day of the week!
+This super delicious and healthy chia pudding recipe lets you try a new flavor every day of the week!

 The Ultimate Healthy Dessert

-If you’re new to chia seeds, this easy recipe is a great starting point.
+If you’re new to chia seeds, this easy chia pudding recipe is a great starting point.

 You simply stir everything together and refrigerate until thick.

 No fancy cooking gadgets, no whisking on the stovetop, and no baking required.

 I’ve posted the basic recipe below, along with some of my favorite flavor variations, each of which can be prepared in under 5 minutes.

 The resulting pudding is deliciously thick and creamy, with so many health benefits!
 It can be vegan, gluten free, raw, paleo, sugar free, oil free, nut free, low calorie, low carb, soy free, and keto friendly.

 And you can eat chia pudding for breakfast or a healthy dessert.